Gas can be green. How climate protection targets can be achieved and made affordable.

 2) GAEEH - preliminary final report, ITG Dresden

-- The old hall heating system consumes too much energy, emits too much CO2 and is becoming increasingly unreliable.
+The old hall heating system consumes too much energy.
+And it is becoming increasingly unreliable.
 Good reasons to finally tackle heating modernization and replace the old system with a modern, energy-efficient one.
 But the expense seems high and is often shied away from.
-Yet today there are alternative solutions that can also be very interesting economically.
+Yet today there are alternative solutions that can also be very interesting from an economic point of view.